Episode 424: Lean-Agile PMO (Free)

 This interview with Andy Burns (LinkedIn Profile) was recorded at the encouraging Project Management Institute (PMI)® Global Conference 2018 in Los Angeles, California.

 The experience shared in this interview should inform those needing to deliver fast—before the competition!
-We compare and contrast the practices of the heritage PMO and the lean-agile PMO and illustrate a technique to tailor the PMO process.
+We compare and contrast the practices of the heritage PMO and the lean-agile PMO and illustrate a technique to tailor the PMO process for organizations wanting to adopt agile project portfolio management.

 Project Management Professional (PMP)® Exam: PMP Online Training: